- Find meetings near you

 When you put these emotions into words, you can better acknowledge how you feel.
 Maybe you have more than one feeling at a time.
 That’s okay too!
 Just put those different emotions into words and recognize that they exist.6

-Once you take some time to describe your feelings, consider how strong they feel.6 Intense feelings may offer important information and guidance on how to act.1

-Consider how well the feelings, and their intensity, fit the situation you face.
+Once you take some time to describe your feelings, consider how strongly you feel them.6 Intense feelings may offer important information and guidance on how to act.1 Consider how well the feelings and their intensity fit the situation you face.
 The intensity of your emotions, strong or weak, can give you clues about how they impact your behavior.

 Disproportionate emotions may not be caused directly by the current situation, but by something the situation reminds you of.
-These extremely intense emotions may be particularly likely to become overwhelming and motivate you to act in ways that could interfere with recovery.
+These extremely intense emotions may become overwhelming and motivate you to act in ways that could interfere with your recovery.

 Actions and Opposite Action

-Now, consider your potential opposite actions.6 Imagine, as an example, that a situation at home or at work has become stressful and in response, you begin to feel angry or upset.
-Maybe you notice that your face has begun to tighten.
+Next, consider your potential opposite actions.
+Imagine, as an example, that a situation at home or at work has become stressful and in response, you begin to feel angry or upset.
+Perhaps you’ve notice that your face has begun to tighten.
 In the past, you may have engaged in an argument, yelled, or had a drink when you became upset in similar situations.
-Opposite actions might include intentionally loosening your facial muscles, speaking calmly, taking a time out, or taking care of your body in a different way without the use of substances.

 Commitment and Self-Reflection

 Continue to check in with how you feel.
-Your therapist may prompt official check-ins during sessions, but you can check-in with yourself as it feels useful.
+Your therapist may prompt official check-ins during sessions, but you can check in with yourself as it feels useful.
 Take note of changes you observe in your emotions.
 Consider how well your opposite actions are working and whether there are other opposite actions that you want to take.
-You can use a journal, guided daily reflections, or other type of log to keep track of changes in your feelings and behavior that you observe over time.6 This log can be helpful for identifying aspects of the opposite action skill you would like to work on with your therapist.

 DBT in Addiction Treatment